 “The life of our textiles depends on colours which are the bounty of the earth.
 Colours start telling stories as we deepen them and searching for the best combinations of them.
 Our wish is to weave those various stories into one common dream.”
 (Shimuranoiro.com)

 And so we proceed to the other stage of the process: the tsumugi-ori weaving.
 On the upper floor of the school, 15 weaving looms line up.
 From here come the fabrics that will be used in kimonos.

 “Originally, tsumugi-ori were woven with thread spun from waste silk.
 They were the daily wear of silk farmers and other common people.
-At on time, tsumugi-ori were typified by plain weaving and simplicity of style.
+At one time, tsumugi-ori were typified by plain weaving and simplicity of style.
 But more recently, textile artists have taken tsumugi-ori to exciting new places in terms of coloration and design.
-One such artist is Shimura Fukumi.” (excerpt from the folder of the movie "Tsumugi-ori: the art of SHIMURA Fukumi").
+One such artist is Shimura Fukumi.” (excerpt from the folder of the movie “Tsumugi-ori: the art of SHIMURA Fukumi”).

 It is here that the Ars Shimura school does not let the tsumugi-ori technique die, teaching it to the next generations:

-Poetry of the colours
+The poetry of colours

 I finish the text with the words of this amazing artist:

 “Plants provide us with the splendid colours that they possess for nothing in return, and those colours are actually different forms of light, so they have lives of their own.
 This made me realize how wonderful and noble plants truly are.
 Humans take advantage of nature and arbitrarily destroy our natural surroundings by cutting down trees, polluting the oceans, and contaminating nature with the terrible power of nuclear radiation.
 Nevertheless, plants continue to provide us with an infinite array of colours.
 This had a profound impression on me and would drive me to pursue my current vocation.”
 (Fukumi Shimura)